gabbaborjaa/gvsu-cis350-text_editors/README.md

 `python main.py`

 ## Build Instructions
-We use PyInstaller to build our binaries.
+We use Eel which uses PyInstaller to build binaries.
 Assuming you follwed the instructions and have activated the virtual environment, `cd` into `src/` and run:

 `python -m eel main.py static`